zSnout/zSnout.com/src/views/language/index.md

 However, lalan may be cumbersome to write and say, so we introduce a shorter form.
 Instead of writing _lalan_, we may write <WordLink word="lun" />, and instead of _nanal_, we may write <WordLink word="nul" />.
-The u-forms also introduce the word for ex-spouse, or <WordLink word="bun" />.
+The u-forms also introduce the word for ex-spouse, or <WordLink word="kun" />.
 This means we could write an aunt or uncle as a <WordLink word="nalun" />.
 Similarly, a cousin would be <WordLink word="nulun" />.